Titanium foam: Characterization

 Banhart describes two dominating perspectives in which cellular metals are characterized, referring to them as atomistic and macroscopic.
 The atomistic (or molecular) perspective holds that a cellular material is a construction of struts, membranes, and other elements which possess mechanical properties of their bulk metal counterpart.
 Indeed, the physical, mechanical, and thermal properties of titanium foams are commonly measured using the same methods as that of their solid counterparts.
-However, special precautions must be taken due to the cellular structure of metal foams.
 From a macroscopic perspective, the cellular structure is perceived as a homogeneous structure and characterized by considering the effective (or averaged) material parameters.

 Microstructure

 Titanium foams are characterized structurally by their pore topology (relative percentage of open vs. closed pores), porosity (the multiplicative inverse of relative density), pore size and shape, and anisotropy.
-Microstructures are most often examined by optical microscopy, scanning electron microscopy and X-ray tomography.
+Microstructures may be examined by optical microscopy, scanning electron microscopy and X-ray tomography.

 Categorizing titanium foams in terms of pore structure (as either open- or close-celled) is the most basic form of differentiation.
 In close-celled foams, pores are composed of bubbles entrapped in the metallic solid.
 These foams consist of a continuous network of sealed pores wherein interconnections between the pores are virtually non-existent.
 Alternatively, in open-celled foams, the pores are interconnected and solid struts allow fluid to pass through.

 Most manufactured foams contain both types of pores, although in many cases the subtype is minimal.

-According to the IUPAC, pore sizes are classified into three categories: micro (less than 2 nm), meso (between 2 and 50 nm) and macro (larger than 50 nm) pores.
+According to the IUPAC, pore sizes are classified into three categories: micro (less than 2 nm), meso (between 2±and nm) and macro (larger than 50 nm) pores.